augustin-wien/augustina-backend/README.md

 To create a new verification key, follow the instructions here: https://developer.vivawallet.com/webhooks-for-payments/#generate-a-webhook-verification-key

+From the [documents](https://developer.viva.com/integration-reference/basic-auth/#in-a-base64-encoded-header) on how to create a Base64-encoded header.

+When you pass your credentials in the header, you must Base64-encode them in the format Merchant_ID:API_Key.
+You can then use these encoded values as follows:

+Authorization: Basic ZmJmMWUwOTAtNjVkZS00Yzc1LWI1ODAtZDlkOWJjNDk0YWQyOldEdi1WKw==

+With a client such as cURL, you pass your encoded credentials in the header with the -H option, as the following example shows:

 #### TransactionTypeID

 To have an overview which transaction type id means what, follow this link: https://developer.vivawallet.com/integration-reference/response-codes/#transactiontypeid-parameter